 What could be more calming than spending a few hours embroidering some lavender sprigs!?
 Embroidery is my number one go to when I'm feeling anxious.
-This tutorial (to accompany this kit) will provide you with all the basics of embroidery, whilst also allowing you to practice mindfulness and create something beautiful!
+This tutorial will provide you with all the basics of embroidery, whilst also allowing you to practice mindfulness and create something beautiful!

 Before you start, ensure that you have collected all the equipment that you will need.
-You can find more information on supplies in this guide to beginners embroidery, or purchase the Lavender Embroidery Kit.
+You can find more information on supplies in this guide to beginners embroidery.

 You will need: